Dynamics and leapfrogging phenomena of multiple helical vortices for 3D incompressible Euler equations: Introduction

 In this paper, we are interested in the dynamics of flow, referred to as vortex filaments, when the vorticity is supported in a very small neighborhood of a smooth curve.
 The study of such problem can be traced back to Helmholtz's classical paper in 1858 \cite{Hel}.
 Helmholtz \cite{Hel} first found that vorticity fields of \eqref{Eulerw} with axial symmetry (called the vortex rings) supported in a toroidal region with small cross-section near a circular curve have an approximately steady form and travel with a large constant velocity along the axis of the ring.
 For general curves, the first derivation of the motion law of curves dates back to the work of Da Rios in 1906 \cite{DR} and Levi-Civita in 1908 \cite{LC,LC2} with the help of potential theory.
 Consider a vortex tube with a small cross-section of radius $\ep$ and a fixed circulation $ \kappa $, uniformly distributed around an evolving smooth curve $\Gamma (t) $.
 By using the Biot-Savart law and calculating the leading order of instantaneous velocity of the curve, \cite{DR} indicates that the curve $\Gamma (t) $ evolves by its \textit{binormal curvature flow}: let $\Gamma(t)$ be parameterized by $\chi(s,t)$ with $s$ the arc length parameter, then the motion of $\chi$ would asymptotically obey a law of the form

 where $\kappa$ is the circulation of the flow.

 A rigorous mathematical justification of the relation between vorticity field of \eqref{Eulerw} and the curve \eqref{BNflow} remains a subject of great concerned, known as \emph{vortex filament conjecture}.
 We refer to \cite{FV, JS} and references therein for comprehensive introduction and some recent development on this conjecture.
 Numerous partial results to the vortex filament conjecture, concerning long time location of vorticity are available for specific curves.
-We refer to, e.g. \cite{BM, DL, MP, Tur87} for the case of straight vortex filaments.
+We refer to, e.g. \cite{BM, CJY, DL, MP, Tur87} for the case of straight vortex filaments and related results.
 Time evolution and dynamics for vortex rings without swirl were studied in, e.g. \cite{BCM, BCM1, BCM2, BCM3, BM2, CFLQ, DHLM}.
 The third particular curve satisfying \eqref{BNflow}, corresponding to the traveling-rotating helix, has recently garnered widespread attentions.
 By solving a suitably chosen elliptic PDE, D\'avia et al. \cite{DDMW2} constructed traveling-rotating vortex helices that do not change their shape as time evolves.
 We refer to \cite{CW2, GM} and references therein for more literature on the construction of helical vortices with specific initial data.
 Subsequently, Donati et al. \cite{DLM} first studied the evolution of helical vortices with general vorticity, where it is proved that any helical vorticity solution initially highly concentrated around helices of pairwise distinct radii remains concentrated in a small neighborhood of filaments for $t\in[0, T/|\ln\ep|)$.
 This result was later improved to longer time interval $[0, T)$ in \cite{GZ} for single vortex helix by using a different method.
+We would like to mention the recent breakthroughs on the evolution of vortex rings in viscous fluids \cite{BCM, GS2}.